January 28, 2021

 James Bible Baptist in Greenville and On Fire

-Christian Church in Louisville in similar cases.
+Christian Church in Louisville in similar

 "We welcome Attorney General Barr's defense of